 “None of the current well-known anti-piracy tool suppliers has taken into account the importance of Google deindexing,” says Lemaire.
 “On top of that, social networks are not sufficiently protected.
-Facebook and Periscope have not really addressed sport events protection programs.
+Facebook and Periscope have not really addressed sports events protection programs.
 Most of the IPTV playlists are open for all, and this is also true for the majority of the Kodi plugin.”

-Indeed, it is shocking to see exactly how many of the illegal streaming links circulating to events such as live football matches are being run through Facebook, Lemaire estimating that this can account for anywhere between 30 to 40% of the total.
+Indeed, it is shocking to see exactly how many of the illegal streaming links circulating to events such as live football matches are being run through Facebook, Lemaire estimates that this can account for anywhere between 30 to 40% of the total.
 YouTube, meanwhile, adds another 20%.

 “By closing down 100% of those links, we clean a significant portion of the piracy landscape,” he says.